Memphis

 Renewable Energy Goal

-We were unable to find information on a renewable energy goal for municipal operations.
+We could not find any information regarding a municipal renewable energy goal for Memphis.

 Fleet Policies and Composition